Susan Sarandon, Melissa Barrera dropped from Hollywood companies after comments on Israel-Hamas war

 NEW YORK (AP) — Oscar-winning actor Susan Sarandon and “Scream” star Melissa Barrera were each dropped by Hollywood companies after making comments on the Israel-Hamas war that some deemed antisemitic.

-“Spyglass’ stance is unequivocally clear: We have zero tolerance for antisemitism or the incitement of hate in any form, including false references to genocide, ethnic cleansing, Holocaust distortion or anything that flagrantly crosses the line into hate speech,” Spyglass said in a statement.
+Spyglass said in a statement that its position “is unequivocally clear: We have zero tolerance for antisemitism or the incitement of hate in any form, including false references to genocide, ethnic cleansing, Holocaust distortion or anything that flagrantly crosses the line into hate speech.”

+Late Wednesday, Barrera posted a statement on Instagram Stories about her firing.

+“First and foremost I condemn antisemitism and Islamophobia.
+I condemn hate and prejudice of any kind against any group of people,” she wrote.

+“I believe a group of people are NOT their leadership, and that no governing body should be above criticism,” she added.
+“I pray day and night for no more deaths, for no more violence, and for peaceful co-existence.
+I will continue to speak out for those that need it most and continue to advocate for peace and safety, for human rights and freedom.”

-Jenna Ortega, who played Barrera’s sister in the two previous “Scream” films, is reportedly not returning, Deadline reported Wednesday.
-Ortega earlier exited the franchise due to her “Wednesday” schedule, the trade reported.
+Earlier Wednesday, Deadline reported that Jenna Ortega, who played Barrera’s sister in the two previous “Scream” films, has exited the seventh installment.
+Ortega earlier departed the franchise because of her “Wednesday” schedule, the trade reported.
 A spokesperson for Ortega didn’t immediately respond to queries.

 A spokesman for the United Talent Agency said Sarandon, the five-time Oscar nominee, is no longer represented by the agency.
 Sarandon’s exit from UTA followed comments she’s made about Israel, most recently in an appearance Nov.
 17 at a pro-Palestinian rally in New York.

-The Post reported that Sarandon joined the crowd in chanting “From the river to the sea, Palestine will be free” — a slogan seen as antisemitic because it suggests the eradication of Israel.
+The Post reported that Sarandon joined the crowd in chanting “From the river to the sea, Palestine will be free” — a slogan some see as antisemitic because it suggests the eradication of Israel.

 Israel and Hamas on Wednesday agreed to a four-day cease-fire in the war in Gaza.